 Employees had little rights.
 They were treated as cogs and rarely recognized.
 Workers' health and safety were regularly compromised for the sake of production.

 Long story short...he was right.
 And the 40-hour workweek was born.

-A healthy work-life balance is a critical piece of the employee engagement puzzle.
+Today, a healthy work-life balance is a critical piece of the employee engagement puzzle.

 Mr. Henry Ford was one of the first to champion this idea, but many other leaders and companies followed suit.

-Following the steps of Ford, companies like Microsoft Japan recently set out to challenge the paradigm of the 40-hour workweek by giving employees a 3-day weekend.
+For example, companies like Microsoft Japan recently set out to challenge the paradigm of the 40-hour workweek by giving employees a 3-day weekend.
 The result of productivity was astounding, rising by 40% as a result of the test.

 In an effort to promote work-life balance, offering remote work options is becoming more and more common.
 Allowing employees to work from a home office frees up time for employees to take better care of themselves and loved ones.